chalswater/MoMPy/README.md

-# MoMPy: Moment matrix generation and managing package for SDP hierarchies.
+# MoMPy: Moment matrix generation and managing package for SDP hierarchies. (still in development)

 This is a package to generate moment matrices for SDP hierarchies.
 The package contains the following relevant functions: